Konservin/filters_test/README.md

    make setup
 5. Navigate to project URL in Chrome: http://localhost:8090

+If you run into any permission issues, try pasting into terminal:
+	sudo chown -R 33:33 .
+	docker restart symfony_php

 Features:

 1. Edit existing filters by pressing the "Edit" button next to each filter